-Employee Stock Purchase Plan.
-In May 2002, Harmonic's stockholders approved the 2002 Employee Stock Purchase Plan (the "2002 Purchase Plan") replacing the 1995 Employee Stock Purchase Plan effective for the offering period beginning on July 1, 2002.
-As a result of the adoption of the 2002 Purchase Plan and subsequent stockholder-approved amendments, a total of 7.5 million shares have been approved for issuance pursuant to the 2002 Purchase Plan.
-The 2002 Purchase Plan enables employees to purchase shares at 85% of the fair market value of the common stock at the beginning or end of each six month offering period, whichever is lower.
+ESPP.
+In May 2002, Harmonic's stockholders approved the ESPP.
+In June 2011, Harmonic's stockholders approved an amendment to the ESPP which increased by 2.0 million shares the maximum number of shares authorized under the ESPP.
+The ESPP enables employees to purchase shares at 85% of the fair market value of the common stock at the beginning or end of each six month offering period, whichever is lower.
 Offering periods generally begin on the first trading day on or after January 1 and July 1 of each year.
-The 2002 Purchase Plan is intended to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code.
-During the three months ended April 1, 2011 and April 2, 2010, the number of shares of stock issued under the purchase plans was 468,660 and 420,066, at weighted average prices of \$4.73 and \$5.07, respectively.
-The weighted-average fair value of each right to purchase shares of common stock granted under the 2002 Purchase Plan during the three months ended April 1, 2011 and April 2, 2010 was \$2.58 and \$1.91, respectively.
-At April 1, 2011, a total of 1,306,413 shares were reserved for future issuances under the 2002 Purchase Plan.
+The ESPP is intended to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code.
+During the six months ended July 1, 2011 and July 2, 2010, the number of shares of stock issued under the ESPP was 945,287 and 864,800, at weighted average prices of \$5.54 and \$4.90, respectively.
+The weighted-average fair value of each right to purchase shares of common stock granted under the ESPP during the six months ended July 1, 2011 and July 2, 2010 was \$2.02 and \$1.91, respectively.

 Retirement/Savings Plan.
 Harmonic has a retirement/savings plan that qualifies as a thrift plan under Section 401(k) of the Internal Revenue Code.
 This plan allows participants to contribute up to 20% of total compensation, subject to applicable Internal Revenue Service limitations.
 Harmonic can make discretionary contributions to the plan of 25% of the first 4% contributed by eligible participants, up to a maximum contribution per participant of \$1,000 per year.
-The employer contribution was suspended during the first quarter of 2009.
+The employer contribution has been suspended since the first quarter of 2009.